youtubeps/youtubeps.github.io/_includes/introduce.md

 ## Vision of our team

-Our team’s vision (goal) is to help all league of legends players to keep track of meta, provide contents that players find it interesting and help new players to be attracted to league of legends.
+Our team’s goal is to help all league of legends players to keep track of meta, provide contents that players find it interesting and help new players to be attracted to league of legends.
 On the basis of this vision we will try our best to help players enjoy league of legends.
 By getting a production key will make this happen faster.